-We already commented on the foundational work on confluence for CHR by [5], who, by the use of Newman's lemma, could devise a method to prove confluence by inspecting a finite number of critical pairs.
-This formed also the foundation of automatic confluence checkers [5,7,10] (with no invariant and no equivalence).
+We already commented on the foundational work on confluence for CHR by [7], who, with reference to Newman's lemma, devised a method to prove confluence by inspecting a finite number of critical pairs.
+This formed also the foundation of automatic confluence checkers [7,9,12] (with no invariant and no equivalence).

-The addition of an invariant I in the specification of confluence problems for CHR was suggested by [6].
+The addition of an invariant I in the specification of confluence problems for CHR was suggested by [8].
 The authors considered a construction similar to our $\alpha_1$ -corners and critical $\alpha_1$ -patterns.
 They noted that critical $\alpha_1$ -patterns usually do not satisfy the invariant, so they based their approach on defining a collection of corners based on I-states as minimal extensions of such patterns.
 Local confluence, then, follows from joinability of this collection of minimally extended states.
 However, there are often infinitely many such minimally extended states; this happens even for a natural invariant such as groundness when infinitely many terms are possible, as is the case in Prolog based CHR versions.
 We can use this construction (in cases where it is finite!) to further cluster the space of our critical corners, but our examples worked quite well without this.

-Of other work concerned with confluence for CHR, we may mention [16] who considered confluence for non-terminating CHR programs, used recently by [17] for a specific type inference problem.
-We may also refer to [18] that gives an overview of CHR related research until 2010, including on confluence.
+Of other work concerned with confluence for CHR, we may mention [18,19] which considered confluence for non-terminating CHR programs.
+We may also refer to [20] that gives an overview of CHR related research until 2010, including confluence.